nosas/blog/performance_classification/article.md

 * **Accuracy**: The percentage of correct predictions.
 A misleading metric that provides minimal insight into the model's true performance.
 * **Precision**: The proportion of positive labels that are actually positive: model's reliability score.
 Useful for minimizing false positives.
-* **Recall**: The proportion of positive labels that were correctly identified.
+* **Recall**: The proportion of actual positive labels that were correctly identified.
 Useful for minimizing false negatives.
 * **F1-score**: The harmonic mean of precision and recall.
 Useful for finding a balance of high precision and recall - minimizing false positives and false negatives - in imbalanced datasets.

 ---